 Architecture

-How the ingest and retrieve pipelines work from end to end.
+How the ingest, retrieve, delete, and rerank pipelines work from end to end.

 The components